 LOW VISION SERVICES

 Our Eye Doctors at Wendy Waguespack, OD will meet with you to evaluate your vision and lifestyle needs thoroughly.
-After a comprehensive eye exam, we’ll work together with you in our Dr. Wendy Waguespack and Associates Low Vision Center, to figure out the best strategies and low vision equipment for your personal requirements.
+After a comprehensive eye exam, we’ll work together with you in our Dr. Wendy Waguespack and Associates, to figure out the best strategies and low vision equipment for your personal requirements.
 We’ll introduce you to a whole range of practical low vision devices that will help restore your ability to see and do the things you love.

 Your Louisiana Low Vision Doctor – Dr. Wendy A. Waguespack